LukePappa/Ourism/text.md

-The essence of existence is the divine, or God.
-Conscious oneness with God constitutes true fulfillment.
+The essence of existence is the divine.
+Attunement to it is one's true purpose.